-TDA commissioned CUREE to design and conduct an evaluation of CPD provision promoted via its national database of CPD in the first year of its operation March 2010 - March 2011.
-The evaluation was designed to be formative - assisting providers to reflect on their provision and ways to take it forward, as well as providing an overview of the range of provision and providers on the CPD database, and of the extent to which the various elements of the code of practice were reflected in provision.
+TDA commissioned CUREE to conduct an evaluation of CPD provision promoted via its national CPD database in the first year of its operation March 2010 - March 2011.
+The evaluation was designed to be formative - assisting providers to reflect on their provision and ways to take it forward, as well as providing an overview of the range of provision and providers on the CPD database.
+It also looked at the extent to which the various elements of the code of practice were reflected in provision.